fomightez/sequencework/README.md

 (Many of these include/feature Biopython, too, such as  but I haven't made a one all encompassing one yet for that since I use it a lot as an underlying library.)

 - [patmatch-binder](https://github.com/fomightez/patmatch-binder) - launchable Jupyter sessions for running command line-based PatMatch in Jupyter environment provided via Binder (*Perl and Python-based*).

-- [blast-binder](https://github.com/fomightez/blast-binder) - launchable Jupyter sessions for running command line-based  PatMatch in Jupyter environment provided via Binder.
+- [blast-binder](https://github.com/fomightez/blast-binder) - launchable Jupyter sessions for running command line-based BLAST+ in Jupyter environment provided via Binder.

 - [InterMine-binder](https://github.com/fomightez/intermine-binder) -
 Intermine Web Services available in a Jupyter environment running via the Binder service.
 (See the [ guide to getting started with using Intermine sites and Jupyter using MyBinder-served Jupyter notebooks](https://github.com/fomightez/guide_to_intermine-binder).)